Volume 8, Number 1, 2007 Abstracts

 We study Japanese individual investors by contrasting their behavior during a long bull market (1984-1989) to a long bear market (1990-1999).
 Our main objective is to test whether individuals' attitudes and preferences toward stock risk, book-to-market valuation, and past returns, are different between market conditions.
 We also assess individuals' investing performance.
 Overall, we identify some striking differences in investing behavior between the bull and the bear market.
 These behaviors are associated with poor investment performance.
 Some of our findings are consistent with existing behavioral theories, but some of our findings are not.

-Frequency and Sample Size: Effects on Prediction, Confidence Levels, and
+Reporting Frequency and Sample Size: Effects on Prediction, Confidence Levels, and Confidence Intervals

 Very little research has examined the possible consequences of more frequent financial reporting.
 Using a between-subjects experiment, I examine one possible consequence—increased sample size of data—and its effect on non-professional investor uncertainty (as measured by confidence intervals and confidence levels) and predictions.
 I report three principal findings: 1) Confidence intervals increase with larger sample sizes, rather than decrease as statistical theory suggests, 2) confidence levels are unaffected by sample size when the investor does not view it as important for accuracy, and 3) estimates generated from larger sample sizes are nearer to the sample mean and significantly different from those from smaller samples, which also contradicts statistical theory.